Romy Gonzalez Player Props: White Sox vs. Tigers

 Romy Gonzalez At The Plate

-- Gonzalez is hitting .189 with two doubles, two triples and a walk.
+- Gonzalez has two doubles, two triples and a walk while batting .189.

-- He has scored in three of 21 games so far this season.
+- He has scored a run in three of 21 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.